ramonza/opencensus-specs/README.md

 that allows different sub-contexts to be propagated.
 * Languages that already have this support, like [Go][goContext] or C# (ExecutionContext), MUST use the language supported generic context instead of building their own.
-* For an explicit generic context implementation you can look at the Java [io.grpc.Context][gRPCContext].
+* For an implicit generic context implementation you can look at the Java [io.grpc.Context][gRPCContext].

 #### Trace